Casting Rod vs Spinning Rod – What’s the Difference ?

 Spinning rods are also best suite to light weight fishing setups and what is called an ultra light fishing rod.

 Ultralight rods are used with very small lures and bait rigs.
 They are used with light line in the 2 to 6 lbs range and use a very small spinning reel of size 1000 up to 2500.

-These types of rods are ideal for use on a small river or stream where a casting setup would be too cumbersome.
+These types of rods are ideal for use as a trout fishing rod on a small river or stream where a casting setup would be too cumbersome.

 When using line that is so fine a baitcasting setup will be almost useless as the weight of the lure will not be sufficient to rotate the spool quick enough for accurate casting.